ku1a/ku1a/README.md

 ## What are my interests?
 Glad you asked
 - Reading (lots, and often on very uncanny subjects)
-- Making games (I hope)
+- Playing and making games (I hope)
-- Studying
-- Video games
+- Studying, because I need to

 ## My goals for 2022 🏆🏞
 - Read 20 new books